 15. Use debt settlement

 It refers to getting out of debt by settling it for less than the amount due.
 Simply you make an arrangement with your lender to take a less amount than the outstanding and write off your debt.

-This option is reliable when you’ve very poor financial condition and you’re delinquent on payments.
-And why lenders can possibly settle debt with you is because there is a risk of loss.
+This option is reliable when you have a very poor financial condition and you’re delinquent on payments.
+And why lenders can possibly settle debt with you because there is a risk of loss.